Conformal Mechanics of Planar Curves: Generating Tension by inversions of log spirals

-Notice that the tension is never directed along the line connecting the two poles.
 The tangent of the angle $\mathbf{F}$ makes with this direction is $\tan \theta_\mathbf{F}=-1/4S_0^2$, independent of $x_0$, and as such completely determined by the original logarithmic spiral.
 It is not a coincidence that $\theta_\mathbf{F}$ coincides with the angle that the normal to this spiral makes with the radial direction discussed below Eq.(\ref{Xs}): this is, after all, the only angle defined for any fixed $S_0$.
 In this context it is also relevant that the chiral double spirals are not symmetric with respect to reflections in the $Y$ axis.
 The offset $\mathbf{F}$ with respect to the vector connecting the poles reflects this asymmetry.
 Its value, of course, is encoded in the scaling behavior of the original logarithmic spiral.
 This vector is illustrated in Figures \ref{Fig:TFSX0} (a) and (b) for fixed $S_0$ and fixed $x_0$ respectively.